Residential Aged Care

 Step 1: Register with My Aged Care

 Firstly, give us a call on 1800 225 474 if you haven’t already registered with myagedcare.gov.au, we will assist you.
 We’ll also walk you through your options and provide helpful forms and documents.
-Once registered, an Aged Care Assessment Team (ACAT) member from My Aged Care will then visit you to assess your eligibility and needs.
+Once registered, My Aged Care will then visit you to assess your eligibility and needs.
 Read our tips to prepare for this assessment.

 Step 2: Come in for a visit